phptuts/codingwithnoah/arduino-blockly/lesson-4-count-loops-servos/index.md

 ![Servo Block](/images/arduino-block/lesson-4/step17b.png)

-18) Drag a number block from the math menu to the first whole in the block.
+18) Drag a number block from the math menu to the first hole in the "Number Operation" block.
 Set it to equal 180.

 ![Servo Block](/images/arduino-block/lesson-4/step18a.png)